 Teeth Misalignment: Malocclusion Types, Causes & Fixes

-Are you constantly experiencing discomfort while eating, speaking, or simply dissatisfied with the way your teeth look?
-These signs could indicate that you're dealing with malocclusion.
+Are you constantly experiencing discomfort while eating, speaking, or simply dissatisfied with the appearance of your teeth?
+These could be signs of malocclusion.
 The term 'malocclusion' might sound technical, but it simply refers to a dental condition where your teeth are misaligned.

 There are 6 different types of malocclusions: